jayakrishna1204/To-Do-List/README.md

 Under the action of the messages save in local functional directory in Python.

-Skills - Python,  Flask,  HTML, Gunicorn, YAML
+Skills - Python,  Flask,  HTML, Gunicorn, YAML, Render

 # Preview of To-Do-List Web Activity: -